 Not grilling weather?
 Make air fryer chicken drumsticks using the Asian marinade.

-Asian BBQ Chicken Drumsticks
+Making Asian Drumsticks

 I put the drumsticks into a zippered storage bag with the Asian chicken marinade and tossed them to coat.
 The chicken was left to marinate for four hours.

-Grill the drumsticks, over medium for 20-25 minutes, flipping over at the halfway point.
 For extra flavor: Cook the leftover marinade down a bit, then baste the chicken with it as it cooks.

 These Asian Chicken Drumsticks are only slightly spicy and pair well with many other BBQ favorites.